loran83/customer-churn-prediction/README.md

 # Customer Churn Prediction

+## Overview
-This project predicts whether telecom customers are likely to leave the company.
+This project focuses on predicting which customers are likely to leave a telecom company.

 ## Goal
-Help the business identify high-risk customers and reduce churn.
+The goal was to build a machine learning model that identifies high-risk customers and helps support retention strategies.

-## What I did
+## What I Did
-- Merged multiple datasets (contract, personal, internet, phone)
+- Combined multiple datasets into one unified dataset
-- Performed exploratory data analysis (EDA)
+- Performed exploratory data analysis to identify key patterns
-- Engineered features such as tenure and total charges
+- Engineered features such as tenure
-- Trained multiple models (Logistic Regression, Random Forest, CatBoost)
+- Trained multiple models including Logistic Regression, Random Forest, and CatBoost
-- Evaluated performance using AUC-ROC
+- Selected the best model based on performance

 ## Results
-- Best model: CatBoost
-- AUC-ROC: ~0.90
-- Model successfully identifies customers at risk of churn

-## Key Insights
-- Month-to-month contracts have the highest churn
-- Higher monthly charges increase churn risk
-- Customers without tech support are more likely to leave
+- Achieved an AUC-ROC of 0.90
+- Identified key drivers of churn such as contract type, tenure, and monthly charges

-## Tools
+## Tools Used
+- Python
+- Pandas
+- Scikit-learn
-Python, Pandas, Scikit-learn, CatBoost
+- CatBoost

-## Business Impact
-This model can help the company identify customers at risk of leaving and take proactive steps such as offering discounts or improving service, reducing churn and protecting revenue.